GrantMeStrength/RetroComputerInstructionManual/architecture.md

 However, it soon became apparent that a lot more would be needed in order to run useful software: Microsoft's smallest version of BASIC alone required 4Kb, and so expansion cards were soon on the wish list of every computer owner.

 ROMs were expensive, and so sometimes it was necessary to "boot strap" the computer manually to get a disk drive working instead on relying on code in a ROM.
-This would entain entering a set of assembly language instructions directly using the front panel and executing them - hopefully triggering the disk drive to load more, and execute those: thus booting up CP/M or some other application.
+This would entail entering a set of assembly language instructions directly using the front panel and executing them - hopefully triggering the disk drive to load more, and execute those: thus booting up CP/M or some other application.
 We'll cover how you might do that in another section.

 **Memory Map using CP/M**